 Laptop computers or tablets can only be used in class to participate in synchronous sessions, take notes, or participate in course activities.
 Other uses are not permitted nor tolerated.
-It is expected that students will comply with this policy.
+It is expected that students will comply with this policy as such use is distracting to students and faculty.

 If there is a pending emergency situation, the student must notify the instructor in advance that their phone might signal, and they might have to leave the room to answer the phone.
 Even under these circumstances, the student should mute themselves and walk away from the computer to avoid disruptions.